Toronto, Ohio

-Toronto is a city in eastern Jefferson County, Ohio, located along the Ohio River 6 miles northeast of Steubenville.
-The population was 5,303 at the time of the 2020 census, making it the second-largest city in Jefferson County.
+Toronto a city in Jefferson County, Ohio, United States, on the Ohio River.
+The population was 5,303 at the 2020 census, making it the second-most populous city in Jefferson County.
 It is part of the Weirton–Steubenville metropolitan area.

 History

 The area was first settled in the 19th century, when it was known as Newburg's Landing.
 When the railway was built, however, the area's name was changed to Sloanes Station.
-In 1881, after a vote, the town was incorporated under its present name inspired by the Canadian city of the same name, which civic leader Thomas M. Daniels felt was a place worth emulating.
+In 1881, after a vote, the town was incorporated under its present name inspired by Toronto, Canada, which civic leader Thomas M. Daniels felt was a place worth emulating.
 Along with its Canadian counterpart, it is one of only two incorporated cities in the world named Toronto.

 In the 20th century, the town became a center of heavy industry with a number of large factories in and around the town.
 In the 1980s and 1990s the city, along with the rest of the region, declined sharply as manufacturing jobs left.
 Titanium Metals Corporation, the world's largest supplier of titanium metals, is the major employer in the city.

 Geography

 Toronto is located at 40°27′44″N 80°36′16″W (40.462266, -80.604443), and is about 45 minutes from Pittsburgh.
 According to the United States Census Bureau, the city has a total area of 2.14 sqmi, of which 1.86 sqmi is land and 0.28 sqmi is water.
+It is about 6 mi north of Steubenville, Ohio, and included in the Weirton–Steubenville metropolitan area.